 - large bowel only: 15-20%

 The choice of investigation modality depends on local expertise and availability.
 CT and MR enteroclysis are similar in sensitivity for active inflammation (89% vs 83% respectively) and both are somewhat better than small bowel follow-through (67-72%) 6.
-The lack of ionizing radiation from MRI would make it a better option, however the availability of MRI is limited in many countries.
+The lack of ionising radiation from MRI would make it a better option, however, the availability of MRI is limited in many countries.